michelsalib/Gi7/README.md

 ![](https://github.com/michelsalib/Gi7/raw/master/Screens/About.png)

 ## Dependencies
-The small dependencies are already packaged into the solution.
+These small dependencies are already packaged into the solution.

 - You must have ![Visual Studio 2013](http://www.visualstudio.com/) and the ![Windows Phone 8.1 SDK](https://dev.windows.com/en-us/develop/download-phone-sdk) installed
 - It uses MVVM Light Toolkit for Windows Phone 7.1 (Beta)